White: Religion and culture

 In the Roman Catholic Church, white is associated with Jesus Christ, innocence and sacrifice.
 Since the Middle Ages, priests wear a white cassock in many of the most important ceremonies and religious services connected with events in the life of Christ.
 White is worn by priests at Christmas, during Easter, and during celebrations connected with the other events of the life of Christ, such as Corpus Christi Sunday, and Trinity Sunday.
 It is also worn at the services dedicated to the Virgin Mary, and to those Saints who were not martyred, as well as other special occasions, such as the ordination of priests and the installation of new bishops.
 Within the hierarchy of the church, lighter colors indicated higher rank; ordinary priests wore black; bishops wore violet, cardinals wore red, and outside a church, only the pope would wear white.
 (Popes occasionally wore white in the Middle Ages, but usually wore red.
 Popes have worn white regularly since 1566, when Pope Pius V, a member of the Dominican Order, began the practice.)
 White is the color of the Dominican Order.

 In the Church of Jesus Christ of Latter-day Saints the color white is used as a symbol of purity, innocence, and cleanliness, particularly in religious ceremonies such as baptism and temple ceremonies.
 In temple ceremonies, white clothing is also worn by all participants, both men and women, to also symbolize unity and equality before God.

-In Islam, white clothing is worn during required pilgrimage to Mecca, or Ihram pilgrimage (Hajj) Hajj.
+In Islam, white clothing is worn during required pilgrimage to Mecca, or Ihram pilgrimage (Hajj).
 Called Ihram clothing, men's garments often consist of two white un-hemmed sheets (usually towelling material).
 The top (the riḍā) is draped over the torso and the bottom (the izār) is secured by a belt; plus a pair of sandals.
 Women's clothing varies considerably and reflects regional as well as religious influences.
 Ihram is typically worn during Dhu al-Hijjah, the last month in the Islamic calendar.